ibm-cloud-docs/vpc/backup_service_vpc_create_policy.md

    * Under **Tags for backups**, manually any additional plan tags in this field.

 6. Click **Save**.
 The plan summary displays your selections.
-For example, the plan might be "Every day at 5:30 UTC starting on November 21, 2021."
+For example, the plan might be "Every day at 5:30 UTC starting on February 21, 2022."

 Note there is an **Edit** and **Delete** button, where you can modify the plan or remove it.
 For Beta, backup policies can have one plan, deleting it will mean you need to create a new plan.
 After you create the policy, you cannot modify the plan.